 In November 2014, I met Swami Maheshananda Saraswati (Swami Mahesh) who was giving a program at the Little Mango Tree.
 Swami Mahesh is a traveling yogi from India, who studied at the Bihar School of Yoga with Swami Satyananda, sharing yoga teachings around the world.
 I traveled with him on retreats to Iceland (2015), Costa Rica (2016) and India (2016).

 I expressed an interest in becoming a Yoga teacher where I too could help share the benefits of yoga and he recommended the Sivananda Teacher Training program.
 I spent the month of July 2016 living in an Ashram with the instructor and studying yoga intensely and have made yoga my way of life since.
 This experience integrated nicely with the knowledge I had obtained from the previous classes, workshops, retreats and self exploration I had been doing with Swami Mahesh and when he was ready to teach his own teacher training.
 I spent 6 weeks with him in India, learning even more about Yoga and Ayurveda, becoming one of his first graduates of the program.
-In 2018, he asked me to join his team at Siya International and bring those interested in exploring India with me when I go.
+In 2018, he asked me to join his team at Siya International.

 I first learned to meditate through my Therapeutic Touch courses in 2002 and continued this as a method to fall asleep at night.
 Meditation is something I started practicing more regularly as a part of my recovery and yoga practice.
 It has played a big role in my self awareness and bringing my mind and body back into balance.
 Everything flows more smoothly when I have completed my meditation practice.
 Though it’s hard to explain the actual experience of meditation, I have found it has created so many positive changes in my life.